 CSF-venous fistulas are rare and only recently recognized causes of spontaneous intracranial hypotension.
-They are a direct communication between the spinal subarachnoid space and epidural veins allowing for the loss of CSF directly into the circulation and can be either iatrogenic or spontaneous in etiology.
+They are direct communication between the spinal subarachnoid space and epidural veins allowing for the loss of CSF directly into the circulation and can be either iatrogenic or spontaneous in etiology.

 The number of reported cases is relatively low, however, there does appear to be female predilection in spontaneous cases 1-3.
 Individuals are typically diagnosed in middle-age (33-72 years of age) 3.

 The clinical presentation is that of intracranial hypotension and is therefore discussed in that article.